Meghan Markle & Prince Harry Attend The Lion King Premiere

 The royal couple walked to the tune of the Lion King ballad "Can You Feel The Love Tonight."

-She and Harry—who looked dapper in a classic black and white tuxedo—attended the high-profile premiere in support of their ongoing conservation efforts in Africa, where they plan to travel to later this fall with baby Archie Harrison.
+She and Harry—who looked dapper in a classic black and white tuxedo—met up with cast member Beyoncé and her husband Jay-Z.

+The royal couple attended the high-profile premiere in support of their ongoing conservation efforts in Africa, where they plan to travel to later this fall with baby Archie Harrison.
 The Lion King has also launched the Protect the Pride, a conservation campaign working to protect Africa's lion population.

 Check out every must-see moment from Meghan and Prince Harry's night out: